-There are so many myths and phony design rules, you can wind up half armed with too much information.
+There are so many myths and bad design rules, you can wind up half armed with too much information.
 Wouldn’t you love to have a heads-up, ahead of time?
 Find out how to avoid some of the bad design rule roads you don’t want to go down!

-Here are some misguided design rules and other bad ideas to think twice about.
+the myth about design rules and other bad ideas to think twice about

-Well, yes and no. A double or twin bed can be made up with layers of big pillows to look like a divan in a living room, den or office.
-A beautiful chest of drawers can be both decorative and practical in an entry hall or dining room.
+A double or twin bed can be made up with layers of big pillows to look like a divan in a living room, den or office.
+A beautiful chest of bedroom drawers can be both decorative and practical in an entry hall or dining room.
 Conversely, end tables from your living room might also work in the bedroom, if the height is within a couple of inches of the height of the mattress.

-Using what you already have better, is the smart way to style your home.
+being clever about using what you already have, is the smart way to style your home.

 - Bring wrought iron garden furniture indoors and it looks architectural.